1. Offer, confirmation, or contract

 14. Applicable Law and jurisdiction

 All offers, confirmations and Contracts are governed by and construed in accordance with Portuguese law.
 All disputes emerging or relating to the Contracts must firstly be settled between the Purchaser and Arquiled through consultations and negotiations in good faith and in a spirit of cooperation.
 All disputes that cannot be settled amicably shall be subject to the exclusive jurisdiction of the courts of Lisbon, Portugal, provided that Arquiled is always authorized to bring actions or proceedings against the Purchaser in any court of competent jurisdiction.
-The United Nations Convention on International Sale of Goods shall not apply to any offer, confirmation or Contract.
-No part of Section 13 shall be reviewed or construed as limiting the rights of Arquiled or the Purchased under applicable law on the remedy of injunction or others in equity or to take steps to protect their remedy of appeal against the other party.
+The United Nations Convention on International Sale of Goods shall not apply to any offer, confirmation, or Contract.
+No part of Section 13 will be analyzed or interpreted as a limitation on the right of Arquiled or on the right of the Purchaser under applicable law to appeal the injunction or other form of equity settlement or to take steps to protect their right to litigate against the other party.

 15. Breach and resolution